Kithraya/Array-ForEach-Extension/README.md

     this[i] = 0;
 });
 console.log(s); // [0,0,0]

+foreach('ABC', function(v, i, s) {
+    console.log(v,i,s);
+});

+// A, 0, ABC
+// B, 1, ABC
+// C, 2, ABC
 ```

 ### this

 The `this` scope of your function.
 Except for string collections, `this` scope is always set as your collection.
+For strings, `this` is set to the array form of the string.

 ### value